cypress-io/cypress-documentation/content/guides/guides/network-requests.md

 cy.intercept('/activities/*', { fixture: 'activities' }).as('getActivities')
 cy.intercept('/messages/*', { fixture: 'messages' }).as('getMessages')

-// visiting or mounting the dashboard should make requests that match
-// the two routes above
 __VISIT_MOUNT_PLACEHOLDER__

 // pass an array of Route Aliases that forces Cypress to wait